 - Use a script like Search and Replace to replace old URLs and paths with new URLs and paths.

-This method works just fine, however, it has a big disadvantage: it takes a lot of time.
+This method works just fine, however, it has a big disadvantage: it takes a lot of time and it requires manual work.
 And because of that, I would not recommend using this method.

 Using backup plugins